 If you are building in an existing street, the properties will be addressed into the existing numbering system.
 Where there is no suitable gap in the existing numbering, letters (e.g. A,B,C) will be attached to the numbers.

-All numbers, including the number 13, must be used in the proper sequence.
+All numbers, including the number 13, will be used in the proper sequence.
 Applications to omit any number from a numbering sequence for whatever reason will be refused.

 In streets where no numbering exists, it is the developers’ responsibility to provide suitable property names.

 All enquiries about street nameplates should be made to Neighbourhood Services at Earlswood Depot.
-They can be contacted on via the Help Line on 01737 276000 or at firstname.lastname@example.org.
+They can be contacted through the Contact Centre on 01737 276000.